oyvfoss/fesk/README.rst

 and has currently only been tested on 3.8).

-Beyond standard Python libraries such as *numpy*, *scipy*, *matplotlib*, etc, *adcpyproc* depends on
+Beyond standard Python libraries such as *numpy*, *scipy*, *matplotlib*, etc, *adcpyproc* depends on:

-- `pickle <https://docs.python.org/3/library/pickle.html>`_ (for saving python
+- `pickle <https://docs.python.org/3/library/pickle.html>`_ (for saving python dictionaries).
-  dictionaries).
-- `geomag <https://pypi.org/project/geomag/>`_ (for computing time-and
-  location-dependent magnetic declination based on the World Magnetic Model for compass corrections).
+- `geomag <https://pypi.org/project/geomag/>`_ (for computing time-and location-dependent magnetic declination based on the World Magnetic Model forcompass corrections).

   - **Note**: *This dependency should be removed.
-Clunky application, and not ideal to rely on this*
-    * small and poorly maintained package.
-In the future: Let the user supply magnetic declination*
-    * (easily obtained from online calulators etc.)*
+Clunky application, and not ideal to rely on this small and poorly maintained package.
+In the future: Let the user supply magnetic declination* (easily obtained from WMM online calulators etc.)

-- `netCDF4 <https://unidata.github.io/netcdf4-python/>`_ for exporting to
+- `netCDF4 <https://unidata.github.io/netcdf4-python/>`_ for exporting to netCDF.
-   netCDF.

 To process raw *.000* files output from RDI ADCPs, you need to use RDI's WinADCP software.